Error Analysis of Discrete Flow with Generator Matching: Introduction

-Recent theoretical analysis for discrete diffusion models has emerged through numerous studies \citep{chen2024convergence,zhang2024convergence,ren2024discrete,ren2025fast}.
+Recent theoretical analysis for discrete diffusion models has emerged \citep{chen2024convergence,zhang2024convergence,liang2025absorb,liang2025discrete,pham2025discrete,ren2024discrete,ren2025fast}.
 To obtain the transition rate in the reversed process, the concrete scores in these analyses are obtained by minimizing the concrete score entropy introduced in \cite{lou2023discrete,benton2024denoising}.
-In those works, the distribution errors of discrete diffusion models are divided into three parts: (a) truncation error from truncating the time horizon in the noising process; (b) concrete score estimation error; (c) discretization error from sampling algorithms.
-In our paper, we aim to investigate the theoretical properties of the discrete flow-based models using the generator matching training objective \citep{holderrieth2024generator} and the uniformization sampling algorithm \citep{chen2024convergence}, which offers zero truncation error and discretization error.
+In those works, the distribution errors of discrete diffusion models are divided into three parts: (a) initialization error from truncating the time horizon in the noising process; (b) concrete score estimation error; (c) discretization error from sampling algorithms.
+In our paper, we aim to investigate the theoretical properties of the discrete flow-based models using the generator matching training objective \citep{holderrieth2024generator} and the uniformization sampling algorithm \citep{chen2024convergence}, which offers zero initialization error and discretization error.
 Our analysis takes transition rate estimation error into account instead of imposing a stringent condition on it in previous works, which is related to the early stopping parameter.
 We decompose the estimation error into stochastic error and approximation error, and then balance the stochastic error and early stopping error by choosing the early stopping parameter.
-Our stochastic error bound is aligned with the SOTA result in continuous flow \citep{gao2024convergence}; the early stopping error bound matches the most recent result in discrete diffusion \citep{zhang2024convergence}.
+Our stochastic error bound is aligned with the results in continuous flow \citep{gao2024convergence}; the early stopping error bound matches the recent result in discrete diffusion \citep{zhang2024convergence}.
 Furthermore, we present a comprehensive error analysis for the neural network class with the ReLU activation function, by controlling stochastic error, approximation error and early stopping error simultaneously.
+To the best of our knowledge, this is the first theoretical error analysis for discrete flow models.
+We additionally conduct simulation experiments to investigate empirical performance under various settings.